 Help develop critical-thinking skills.

 If your stepchild announces they don’t want to holiday with their stepfamily or they want to quit a hobby or stop following an interest that they typically do when in your care (and you and your partner feel fairly sure that they are doing so to please the Ex), explore the choice/decision with them before it becomes a foregone conclusion.
 Skip the lecture and the automatic telling off.
-Don’t please with them to change their mind.
-Instead, in a calm and neutral manner (in which you don’t appear to have a vested interest in the outcome) ask them to share their thoughts and feelings with you.
-Listen actively and try to see it from their perspective (bare in mind that this doesn’t mean that you have to agree with them).
+Don’t plead with them to change their mind.
+Instead, in a calm and neutral manner (in which you don’t appear to have a vested interest in the outcome), ask them to share their thoughts and feelings with you.
+Listen actively and try to see it from their perspective.

 When talking to them about the issue/problem, you can spark their critical thinking skills by asking questions such as: “What ideas do you have?
 What do you think is happening here?” (you will obviously need to respect their responses whether you view them as correct or not).
 If they say something you don’t agree with, you could say, “That is interesting.
 Tell me why you think that.”
 Use phrases like “We are interested to hear your thinking about this.”
 “How would you solve this problem?”
 “Where do you think we might get more information about this issue/problem?”.